 Wildflowers bloom on Australia's Coral Coast all year round, but between July and October you’ll see some of the most stunning displays in the State, when blankets of brilliant wildflowers colour the outback landscape.
-No matter where you travel, the diverse range of wildflowers will dazzle you - and you don't even need to go off the beaten track.
-Many species delight simply by growing along the roadside.

 Visitors travelling north of Perth on the Brand Highway (out of Perth's Bullsbrook suburb) will delight in viewing some of the State’s most vibrant wildflowers as they drive through the inland farming towns of Dandaragan, Badgingarra, Eneabba, Three Springs, Coorow, Carnamah, Mingenew and Mullewa.